VenityStudio/Nearde-IDE/README.md

-# DevelNext 17
+# Nearde IDE

-DevelNext IDE (version 17+) with the JPPM support.
+Fork of DevelNext-17

 ## How to run?

-1. Install **Java Development Kit 10** and the last version of JPPM.
+1. Install **Java Development Kit 9** and the last version of JPPM.
 2. Prepare IDE dependencies:
 ```bash
 jppm prepare-ide